Orbis Launches on Ceramic Mainnet to Supercharge Social on Web3

 Social media’s current model is entering decline as users increasingly question data ownership and how they share value with those platforms.
-Users are facing the same trade-off, having a great experience that meets their needs but giving away their data and time in return.
-Web3 social promises all of the benefits of digital interaction while preserving users’ ownership of the data and value they create.
-Orbis offers the solution to this challenge—enabling a Web2 experience with Web3 benefits thanks to Ceramic.
+Users face the same trade-off: a great experience that meets their needs, but one that requires giving away their data and time in return.
+Web3 social promises all of the benefits of digital interaction while preserving a user's ownership of the data and value they create.
+Orbis offers a solution to this challenge—enabling a Web2 experience with Web3 benefits thanks to Ceramic.

 With the help of Ceramic’s infrastructure, Orbis:

 - Creates social experiences with no fees or friction—connecting your wallet on Orbis creates your unique identity on Ceramic; after that, all social interactions automatically attach to this identity without the need for additional signatures

 - Builds network effects across its social graph to create a persistent user experience across apps—users bring their profile with them

 - Provides users with a similar performance to their favorite Web2 social experience

 - Equips developers with easy-to-add social modules to plug into their applications

 - (Coming soon) Users can join Orbis using different chains such as Cosmos or Solana

 Orbis protocol will be represented by several collections of modules that developers can use to supercharge their applications.
 Developers building on Orbis can pick and choose modules as social lego bricks to power many different use cases:

 Direct Messagemodules to build a fully encrypted and decentralized chat application embedded on their own website